Olmsted Scholar Feature: Towards a Greater Knowledge Base

 For more information over the coming months, research findings and design engagement will be posted at www.brambarth.com.

 Bram Barth earned his undergraduate degree in Landscape Architecture from Ball State University and is currently pursuing his MLA at the University of Illinois in Urbana-Champaign.
 Following graduation, he will return to practice as a licensed landscape architect for WRD Environmental, an ecological consulting firm based in Chicago.
-For questions regarding his research and work, he may be contacted at email@example.com.
+For questions regarding his research and work, he may be contacted at barth4 [at] illinois.edu.